ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 #### 20 Aug 2022 - Sofitel Sentosa site visit
 Off we start the day with a Blanco Court Prawn Mee brunch at Bugis.
 We parked at Bugis+ as it was quite hard to find a lot near the roadside during Saturday lunch hour.
 Then we headed to Ah Chew for dessert.
 Lucky we brought an umbrella as it rained.

 Headed to Sentosa afterwards and met Praba from Sofitel.
+She didnt offer us water.